Don DeLillo: An Annotated Bibliography

 Mao II & Underworld.
 New York: Library of America, 2023.
 LOA #374.

-Includes Mao II and Underworld (both with a new short 'Preface' by DeLillo) and Libra.
-Edited by Mark Osteen, also includes a DeLillo Chronology.
+Includes Mao II and Underworld (both with a new short 'Preface, 2022' by DeLillo).
+Edited by Mark Osteen, also includes a DeLillo chronology.

 Novella